 Attend and participate in any other HEE business (i.e. working groups, recruitment/careers fairs) as deemed appropriate by HEE.

-Review and offer a trainee perspective on written materials (e.g. careers leaflets, trainee guides).
+Reviewing and offering a trainee perspective on written materials (e.g. trainee guides).

 Key Skills required to be a Trainee Representative